 These innovative approaches have resulted in zero tax and fee increases for 6 years straight.
 Annual budgets are always balanced and have only seen a 7% increase in general fund expenditures over 5 years, compared to the county’s general fund spending which has increased by over 30%.

 Trent led the development of the city’s first ever vision and mission statement along with a 4 year strategic plan.
-80% of the initiatives for that plan are now accomplished after just 2 years!
-Trent will bring that same strategic planning and accountability in achieving goals to Salt Lake County.
+80% of the initiatives for that plan were accomplished after just 2 years!

 Trent dramatically increased communications and engagement with city residents.
 The effort included a new logo, app, website, social media presence, and enhanced communication and outreach efforts with constituents

 Created volunteer committees for residents to get involved in their community including the events & inclusion committees, the parks, recreation and trails committee, the historical preservation committee, as well as the transportation and economic development committees.
 These committees provide residents with opportunities to serve, make real decisions that improve their neighborhood, and empower underrepresented communities.